-Hong Kong to ring in New Year without fireworks after deadly apartment blaze
+Hong Kong to ring in new year without fireworks after deadly apartment blaze

 Instead of pyrotechnics, the city's tourism board has organised a music show in Central, a business district that also is home to the famous nightlife hub Lan Kwai Fong, featuring soft rock duo Air Supply and other performers.
 Eight prominent landmarks will also participate, transforming their facades into giant countdown clocks for a three-minute light show at midnight.

-The absence marks a significant departure from tradition, as fireworks have long been a spectacular centrepiece for New Year, Lunar New Year, and National Day celebrations.
+The absence marks a significant departure from tradition, as fireworks have long been a spectacular centrepiece for New Year’s Day, Lunar New Year, and National Day celebrations.
 These vibrant displays, set against Hong Kong's world-renowned skyscrapers, typically attract hundreds of thousands of residents and tourists to the harbourfront.

 Rosanna Law, the territory's secretary for culture, sports and tourism, acknowledged Tuesday that having no fireworks would affect some hotel and restaurant businesses.